The requirements and processes outlined on this page apply to inbound travellers from the following Reciprocal Green Lane-eligible countries/regions:

 |Submission of Health Declarations and Payment for Arrival Swab

 ||Approved RGL travellers should monitor their health and avoid travelling if feeling unwell.
 Otherwise, they should:

 - Electronically submit their pre-trip health and travel history declarations via the SG Arrival Card e-service here; and

 - Register and pre-pay for their post-arrival COVID-19 PCR test here for arrivals by air.
-For arrivals by land, travellers will make the payment for their post-arrival COVID-19 PCR test upon arrival at the land checkpoints.
+For arrivals by land or sea, travellers are to register and pre-pay for their post-arrival COVID-19 PCR test here.

 |Day of Departure to Singapore

 ||Application sponsors should submit the following before the traveller’s departure to Singapore, here:

 - Negative COVID-19 PCR test that was taken within 72 hours before departure.

 - Travel insurance, with a minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs.

 Note:Travellers are required to declare, at the point of application, that they have purchased or will be purchasing travel insurance that meets the minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs for the duration of their stay in Singapore, as part of the Terms and Conditions for the SafeTravel Pass.
 Please refer to the list of locally available insurance products here.